-For further information on the Company's corporate governance policies and charters, please go to http://www.centrepointalliance.com.au/investor-centre/corporate-governance/.
+For further information on the Company's corporate governance policies and charters, please go to the website.

-Information on directors, meetings and attendance are available in the Directors' Report in the Annual Financial Report.
+Information on directors, meetings and attendance are available in the Directors' Report on page 8 of the Annual Report.

 PRINCIPLE 1: LAY SOLID FOUNDATIONS FOR MANAGEMENT AND OVERSIGHT